nicolegitm/nicolegitm/README.md

-## Hi there 💫
+## 💫About Me:

-Im a software developer working with full-stack application — but with backend focus.
+Im a software developer working with full-stack application but with backend focus.

 ---